gvwilson/teachtogether.tech/_lessons/pck.md

 ### Does Visualization Help?

-The idea of visualizing programs is perennially popular, and tools like [[Guo2013](#CITE)] (a web-based tool for visualizing the execution of Python programs) and [Loupe](http://latentflip.com/loupe/) (which shows how JavaScript's event loop works) are both useful teaching aids.
+The idea of visualizing programs is perennially popular, and tools like [[Guo2013](#CITE)] (a web-based tool for visualizing the execution of Python programs) and [Loupe][loupe] (which shows how JavaScript's event loop works) are both useful teaching aids.
 However, people learn more from constructing visualizations than they do from viewing visualizations constructed by others [[Stas1998](#CITE),[Ceti2016](#CITE)], so does visualization actually help learning?

 To answer this, [[Cunn2017](#CITE)] replicated an earlier study of the kinds of sketching students do when tracing code execution.
 They found